mickrz/Selected_Projects/README.md

 # Selected Projects

 I try to spend time every day to learn something new where much of it has come from MOOC projects the past 2-3 years.
-It ranges from Machine Learning, Deep Learning to Android App Development to Algorithms.
+It ranges from self-driving cars to Android app development to algorithms.
 I'm going through everything to add more notes and add more visuals where appropriate.

 ## [Traffic Sign Classifier (Self-driving car Nanodegree)](https://github.com/mickrz/SelfDrivingCarNanoDegree/blob/master/term1/Project2%20-%20Traffic%20Sign%20Classifier/Traffic_Sign_Classifier.html)